-Including XML metadata is strongly recommended (and is actually required for all DRS feeds) as without it, you are entirely reliant on the recorder's database to know what is in each recording file.
-By including the XML file you allow subsequent reimport of the full recording detail to a fresh database.
+Including XML metadata associated with each audio or screen recording that is output is strongly recommended (and is actually required for all DRS feeds) as without it, you are entirely reliant on the recorder's database to know what is in each recording file.
+By including the XML file, you allow subsequent reimport of the full recording detail to a fresh database.
 This makes the archive self-consistent and not reliant on any other backup.